If you came to this page directly, you might wish to read an introductory page first.

 Hypogeum (the word means underground) near Elahbel Tower

-The move to underground tombs in the IInd century was perhaps motivated by economic aspects in the sense that it was less expensive to obtain a large number of loculi by excavating a rock than by building a tower; another aspect was perhaps the increased Hellenization of the society of Palmyra; the Greeks believed that the abode of the dead was in the underworld.
+The move to underground tombs in the IInd century was perhaps motivated by economic aspects in the sense that it was less expensive to obtain a large number of loculi by excavating a rock than by building a tower; another aspect was perhaps the increased Hellenization of the society of Palmyra; the Greeks believed that the abode of the dead was in the underworld (the Etruscans too).
 Archaeologists have found towers built above a hypogeum, which probably marked a transition between the two types of tombs.

 (left) Hypogeum near Elahbel Tower; (right) a detail of its decoration